canonical/netplan/doc/contribute-docs.md

     cd netplan/doc
     ```

-3. Install `make` on your machine if you don't have it.
+4. Install `make` on your machine if you don't have it:
     ```shell
     sudo apt-get install make
     ```